Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 #### Local Drupal site database import process

-* Copy the `local_drupal_site_082019.sql` created in Step 1 to the Remote Staging server.
+* Copy the `local_drupal_site_082019.sql` created in Step 1 to the Remote Production server.

-* Import the exported `Local` MySQL database for use in the current `Staging` Drupal site.
-Refer to your `staging.env` for the usernames and passwords used below.
+* Import the exported `Local` MySQL database for use in the current `Production` Drupal site.
+Refer to your `production.env` for the usernames and passwords used below.
   * You can use a MySQL GUI client for this process instead but the command line directions are only included below.
   * Run `docker ps` to determine the MySQL container name
-  * Shell into your currently running `Staging` MySQL container
+  * Shell into your currently running `Production` MySQL container
     * `docker exec -it yourmysql-container-name bash`
   * Import the Local Drupal database.
-Replace the `DRUPAL_DB` & `DRUPAL_DB_USER` below in the command with the values found in your `staging.env`.
+Replace the `DRUPAL_DB` & `DRUPAL_DB_USER` below in the command with the values found in your `production.env`.
     * `mysqldump -u DRUPAL_DB_USER -p DRUPAL_DB < local_drupal_site_082019.sql`
-    * Enter the appropriate password: value of `DRUPAL_DB_PASS` in the `staging.env`)
+    * Enter the appropriate password: value of `DRUPAL_DB_PASS` in the `production.env`)
     * This might take a few minutes depending on the size of the file.
     * Exit out of the container when finished.

 ---

-### Step 16: On Remote Staging - Run the fix-permissions.sh script
+### Step 16: On Remote Production - Run the fix-permissions.sh script

 * You'll need to fix the Drupal site permissions by running the `/fix-permissions.sh` script from the Apache container
   * Run `docker ps` to determine the Apache container name
-  * Shell into your currently running `Staging` Apache container
+  * Shell into your currently running `Production` Apache container
     * `docker exec -it yourapache-container-name bash`
     * `sh /utility-scripts/isle_drupal_build_tools/drupal/fix-permissions.sh --drupal_path=/var/www/html --drupal_user=islandora --httpd_group=www-data`
     * This process will take 2 - 5 mins depending